mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 ## AOP Terminology, what is a pointcut, a join point, an advice, an aspect, weaving?

 ### Join point
-A point during the execution of a program.
 In Spring AOP, a joint point is always a **method execution**.
-Basically, the join point marks the execution point where aspect behavior and base behavior join.
+The join point marks the execution point **where aspect behavior and base behavior join**.

 **Spring AOP only** supports public method invocation join points.
 Compare to **AspectJ** which supports **all** of the above listed join point types and more.